tsunamishadow/bonusheroes/fortniteseasonx.md

 # Fortnite: Battle Royale Season X (10) Reference Guide

-This page was last updated 29th August 2019 13:21 UTC
+This page was last updated 8th September 2019 19:00 UTC

 All times below are in Coordinated Universal Time